Ethernet and Wireless Service

 Can I have a private wireless router in my room?
 The use of personal wireless routers or hubs causes interference with and degradation of the ISU provide wireless network.
 If you use a personal WAP which disrupts network access within your community, you will be blocked from accessing the network.
 SUV residents can use their own WAPs.

-Can I connect my video gaming system to the ISU network?
-If you have a wireless adapter on your gaming system, you can connect wirelessly or you can use the wired Ethernet ports located on the bottom of the wireless access point box.
+Can I connect my gaming system to the ISU network?
+If you have a wireless adapter on your gaming system, you can connect wirelessly or use the wired Ethernet ports located on the bottom of the wireless access point box.
 There will be no encryption issues.
 To NetReg the gaming system, call the Solution Center at 294-4000.

 Who can I call if I need assistance or there are problems with the network?
 Residents of the residence halls, Frederiksen Court, and SUV should call the Solution Center at 294-4000.
 Residents of Legacy and Maricopa-Walton should contact their internet service provider.